This is one of those paranoid thoughts that I get.

 But what if you are running a mac-mini headless and you open up the router so you can connect to it when you’re out having fun with the Catwoman.
 What then?
 This open remote screen app might make you susceptible to a brute force attack.

-To foil some Joker/Penguin that is roaming Gotham City looking for open doors, enable screen sharing only when you need it.
+To foil some Joker that is roaming Gotham City looking for open doors, enable screen sharing only when you need it.

 Check if remote screen sharing is running: